hcoslab/hcoslab.github.io/_posts/2026-06-21-niche-phyto-pdrn-sources.md

 #### HCOS Lab R&D Insight
 Centella Asiatica has long been celebrated for its surface-level anti-inflammatory properties.
 However, CICA-PDRN operates on a fundamentally deeper genomic level.
 Isolated precisely at a molecular mass distribution of 50 to 100 kDa, these specialized nucleotide fragments are bound to a bio-active matrix of Triterpenes of Centella Asiatica (TECA)—specifically pure Asiaticoside and Madecassic Acid.

 When applied to compromised or post-procedure skin, CICA-PDRN functions as a dual-action cellular engine.
-The low-molecular-weight DNA fragments immediately bind to the extracellular Adenosine $A_{2A}$ receptors, triggering a cascade that accelerates dermal fibroblast migration and local angiogenesis.
-Concurrently, the co-extracted TECA complex down-regulates pro-inflammatory cytokines ($TNF-\alpha$, $IL-1\beta$).
+The low-molecular-weight DNA fragments immediately bind to the extracellular Adenosine A2A receptors, triggering a cascade that accelerates dermal fibroblast migration and local angiogenesis.
+Concurrently, the co-extracted TECA complex down-regulates pro-inflammatory cytokines TNF-alpha, IL-1beta.

 ![CICA-PDRN Molecular Cell-Reset Mechanism Graph](/assets/img/phytoPDRN/cica-pdrn-molecular-cell-reset-mechanism.webp) *Figure 2.
 Molecular Repair Phase: Transition from Inflamed Extracellular Matrix to Re-epithelialized Green Hexagonal Lattice via CICA-PDRN Signaling.*